Rihanna Joins Forces With LVMH For Historic New Fashion Brand

 This new announcement sets several unprecedented moves for LVMH, as RiRi will become the “first woman to create an original brand at LVMH, the first woman of color at the top of an LVMH maison, and her line will be the first new house created by the group since Christian Lacroix in 1987,” as per The NYT.
 The pop star and her Fenty banner are about to join iconic brands such as Givenchy, Dior, Fendi, and Celine, making her a high-tier fashion designer, much like other influential names like Hedi Slimane and Nicolas Ghesquière.

 The multi-talented artist also took to her Instagram page to share the good news with her over 70 million followers by posting a photo of the brand’s new logo.
 The logo features the word Fenty in white letters against a blue backdrop, as well as what appears to be a Greek key design.
-She also shared a snapshot that featured an excerpt of the statement released by Bernard Arnault, chairman and CEO of LVMH, which read, “Everybody knows Rihanna as a wonderful singer, but through our partnership at Fenty Beauty, I discovered a true entrepreneur, a real CEO and a terrific leader.”
+She also shared a snapshot that featured an excerpt of the statement released by Bernard Arnault, chairman and CEO of LVMH.

+“Everybody knows Rihanna as a wonderful singer, but through our partnership at Fenty Beauty, I discovered a true entrepreneur, a real CEO and a terrific leader.”

 And according to a report by WWD, Arnault also added that the company had gathered a group of multicultural and talented staff to help set up Fenty Maison, and that Rihanna “naturally” found her place within the luxury fashion powerhouse.
 The 31-year-old herself took to social media to share her excitement at joining the LVMH family, saying on Instagram that this was “a big day for the culture.”

-“Thank you Mr. Arnault for believing in this little girl from the left side of an island,” she added.
+“Thank you Mr. Arnault for believing in this little girl from the left side of an island.”

 Aside from her fashion ventures, her lucrative makeup brand (she recently announced on Instagram that Fenty Beauty partnered with U.K. franchise Boots), and her big screen endeavors, Rihanna is also reportedly set to release new music this year.